tpaccosi/Gustatory-Frame-Extraction/README.md

    pip install -r requirements.txt
    ```

-Here’s a refined version of the instructions for running `predict.py`:

-The `predict.py` script requires the following arguments in this order:

-1. **Model**: Path to the model file.
-2. **File to Predict**: The input file containing the data for prediction.
-3. **Output File**: The file where the predictions will be saved.

 #### Optional Parameter:
 - `--device`: Specifies the device to use for computation:
   - `0` for CUDA-based GPUs.